PriyankaTayade/walmart-e-commerce-transaction-flow/README.md

 Test Case:  Login using existing account
 -----------------------------------------------------------------------------
 Test cases covered
 1. Checks if user is able to login using valid credentials.
-2. After successful login is valid login success message displayed
+2. After successful login is valid login success message displayed.

 Test cases not covered
-1. if invalid login credentials are provided, user is not able to login.
+1. If invalid login credentials are provided, user is not able to login.
-2. if invalid login credentials are provided, is correct error message displayed
+2. If invalid login credentials are provided, is correct error message displayed.

 Test Case:  Logout from account
 -----------------------------------------------------------------------------